-The 5th edition of the Wendover Woods 50 will take place on Saturday 14th November 2020.
+The 5th edition of the Wendover Woods 50 will take place across 4 days, from the 13th November to the 16th November, split into small starting fields of 29 each time.
 Registrations will open on Saturday December 21st 2019 at 1000.

 Wendover Woods are situated on a steep hill which forms part of the Chiltern Way Ridge.
 Some sections of the route are composed of smooth wide forest trails with forgiving grades making for very fast descents and steady runnable climbs.
 That is contrasted however by sections consisting of single track trail up and down very steep ascents and descents.
 Much of the course has prominent roots as a feature and there are some areas of small loose stone but these are less numerous than the sections of more groomed trail.
 During November there will be leaves on the ground, likely damp and that makes some of the terrain very slippery and hard to negotiate.
 The course totals 10,000ft of climbing (200 feet per mile) and the same amount of descent which is not an insiginificant total.
 To put this in relation to other events, this is 4000ft more than the South Downs Way 50 (115ft per mile).

 You have 3 hours to complete each 10 mile loop.

 Principally you get a fully supported race day experience including:

 5 fully stocked aid stations including the finish.

 No - you may enter without having first qualified.
 However in order to start you must have completed a minimum of a marathon distance race within the cut off time of that event between 1st January 2017 and race day.
 As organisers, we reserve the right to refuse anybody entry who does not meet this standard.

 Once registered, you may update your qualification information by heading back through the link provided in the email you receive upon entering the event.
 You may also email us at [email protected] with details.

 Runners must carry the following mandatory equipment at all times.